delaneyj/grug/docs/config/index.md

 - **Default:** `'modules'`
 - **Related:** [Browser Compatibility](/guide/build#browser-compatibility)

   Browser compatibility target for the final bundle.
-The default value is a Vite special value, `'modules'`, which targets [browsers with native ES module support](https://caniuse.com/es6-module).
+The default value is a grug special value, `'modules'`, which targets [browsers with native ES module support](https://caniuse.com/es6-module).

   Another special value is 'esnext' - which only performs minimal trasnpiling (for minification compat) and assumes native dynamic imports support.